-The Worst Breakfast Foods for Weight Loss
+The Worst Breakfast Foods That Are Making You Gain Weight

 The most important meal of the day gets the title for a reason.

-Waffles can be incredibly heavy on the simple carbs (meaning, they digest quickly and won't keep you full for long), and have the potential to qualify as dessert depending on your toppings of choice.
-Some toaster varieties, if specified on the package, may offer a decent amount of fiber, but others can be seriously lacking.
+Waffles can be incredibly heavy on the simple carbs (meaning, they digest quickly and won't keep you full for long), and have the potential to qualify as a dessert depending on your toppings of choice.
+Some toaster varieties may offer a decent amount of fiber if specified on the package.
+Other options, though, can be seriously lacking.
 Whether you make your own batter or pop some in the toaster, waffles don't exactly provide you with a balanced breakfast.

 "Juice (particularly heat pasteurized fruit juice) in the morning can serve up a high dose of sugar and calories.
-Also, given that the fruit juice is processed at a higher temperature some of the nutrient value can be lost, too.
+Also, given that the fruit juice is processed at a higher temperature, some of the nutrient value can be lost, too.
 Instead, choose a freshly squeezed juice, cold-pressed juice or high-pressure-pasteurized fruit and vegetable juice that contains more nutrients and less sugar," says Smith.

 Bagels are calorie bombs—you might measure them as one serving, but one bagel is equivalent to roughly four slices of bread—and offer very little nutrition.
 Not to mention, most are considered simple carbohydrates, so unless it's whole wheat, you'll miss out on fiber content that would keep you feeling satisfied.
 And sorry to slam your beloved schmear, but cream cheese is really only there to satisfy your taste buds, not your nutritional needs — even if it's the veggie kind.
 If you really can't kick your morning bagel, try eating half of a whole-wheat bagel with avocado or nut butter for the spread.
-This way you'll cut back on calories and add in some healthy protein, fiber and fat to balance the meal.
+This way you'll cut back on calories and add in some healthy protein, fiber, and fat to balance the meal.

 The only thing these pastries are fueling is your nostalgia.
 Grabbing a Pop-Tart out of the toaster on your way to school as a kid may have been sufficient back then, but your body relies on your morning meal for energy — and this pick will leave you hanging.
 Any natural energy you do get from the superfluous sugar in these pastries will soon be followed by a crash.
 Also, the low fiber count doesn't help balance things out either.